SpecialStos/RollDice/README.md

 # RollDice
-An optimised roll dice system for FiveM.
+An optimised and standalone RollDice system for FiveM.

 Hey there,